A Betta hendra? What’s one of those?! – Okay, whew! Glad you asked! So it’s not just me that had never heard of this species?

-All joking aside, the Betta Hendra is not a commonly known species.
+All joking aside, the Betta hendra is not a commonly known species.
 That could very well be because they were discovered only recently.
-However, they’re truly beautiful fish that everyone should know!
+However, they’re truly beautiful fish that everyone should get to know about!

-These two species are similar in their small size, beautiful colors, and intelligence, though, by nature, the Hendra are less aggressive, making them excellent choices for community tanks!
+These two species are similar in their small size, beautiful colors, and intelligence, though, by nature, the hendra is less aggressive, making this fish an excellent choice for a community tank!

 |Betta Hendra Info|